ihonen/computer-engineering-resources/README.md

 # Literary recommendations for aspiring computer engineers (including myself)

 ## What is this collection?
-Who is it for?
+Whom is it for?

 This is a collection of literature that
 - I have read and had a particularly satisfying learning experience with